pdjr-signalk/signalk-notification-injector/README.md

 inject a notification into the Signal K notification tree by writing a message to one or other of the configured interfaces.

-If the FIFO interface is enabled on its default path, then:
+Assuming that the default plugin configuration is unchanged, then the command:
 ```
-$> echo "letmein@:test:on This is a remotely injected test notification" > /var/signalk-injector
+$> echo "test:alert This is a remotely injected test notification" > /var/signalk-injector
 ```
 will issue an 'alert' notification on the key ```notifications.injected.test```.

-This notification can be cancelled (in fact, deleted) by:
+Similarly, the command:
 ```
-$> echo "letmein@test:off" > /var/signalk-injector
+$> echo "letmein@test:cancel" > /var/signalk-injector
 ```
+will cancel this notification.

-You can check this behaviour on your Signal K server by substituting your server address in a url of the form:
+You can check this behaviour on your Signal K server by substituting your server address in a url of the following form and reviewing browser output.
 ```
 http://192.168.1.1:3000/signalk/v1/api/vessels/self/notifications/injected/
 ```

+The examples above are the minimum needed to trigger a plugin response.
-A message to the plugin must consist of a single line of text conforming to the formatting constraints described below.
+More generally, a message to the plugin must consist of a single line of text conforming to the formatting constraints described below.

 ### Message format